8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-five-type-portfolio/content.md

 The 5 types are:

 1. Liabilities and expenses.
-2. Short-term and income (assets).
+2. Short-term assets and income.
 3. Growth assets.
 4. Negative correlation assets.
 5. Low correlation assets.

 ## Liabilities and expenses

-Standard bookkeeping definitions apply when it comes to characteristics for things we’d say are this type, specifically:
+Standard bookkeeping definitions apply when it comes to characteristics for things we’d say are of this type, specifically:

 1. A negative or neutral real rate of return.
 2. Interest rates are in terms of [.Annual Percentage Rate](APR) and indicate excess money given to someone else.

-When we say real rate of return we’re talking about annual yields less inflation.
+When we say real rate of return we’re talking about percentage rate less inflation.
+Typically finance folks don’t apply real rate of return to liabilities.

-I have a utility bill I pay each month (an expense).
-When inflation is a positive percent, we say we’re in an inflationary environment.
-When inflation is negative, we say we’re in a deflationary environment.
-In an inflationary environment, my utility bill will most likely increase over time for the same amount of use.
-In a deflationary environment, my utility bill may decrease for the same amount of use.

-Let’s try a different example.

-Let’s say I have a car loan.
-The APR is 6 percent; this is a negative percent because it’s what I owe on top of the original balance of the loan.
-Let’s say inflation is 4 percent.
-This loan has a real rate of return of negative 10 percent.

-Now, let’s say we’re in a deflationary environment and inflation is negative 7 percent.
-The auto loan now has a real rate of return of 1 percent.
-I realize this may sound odd, but it’s possibly.
-Not likely, but possible.
-More likely would be a deflationary period with higher interest rates on the loan.

-Again, what qualifies a thing to fall into this type is that the real rate of return is negative or near 0.
+If I lend you money and you pay me back over time.
+For you it’s an expense.
+For me it’s an asset.
+Further, for me, I would look in terms of real rate of return.
+What I’m suggesting here is you do the same because doing so can help draw the line between high interest debt and low interest.

+For example, you have a student loan with an interest rate of 3 percent.
+You have the opportunity to buy into a growth asset with a guaranteed nominal rate of return of 10 percent.

+Let’s say inflation is 3 percent.
+The real rate of the loan becomes 6 and the real rate of the growth asset become 7.
+Looking at it through this lens, paying the loan or buying into the growth asset are about equal.

+Let’s try an inflation rate of 0.
+The loan becomes 3 percent and the growth asset becomes 10 percent.
+Probably more worthwhile to buy into the growth asset.

+And finally, let’s set inflation at 8 percent.
+The loan becomes 11 and the growth asset becomes 2 percent.
+Maybe pay the loan.

-## Short-term and income (assets)
+## Short-term assets and income

-Short-term and income (assets) are characterized by:
+Short-term assets and income and tend to have the following characteristics:

-1. Will be exchanged within 12 to 84 months.
+1. 12 to 84 month time horizon.
 2. Historically have exhibited a low (often negative) real rate of return.
-3. Things of this type can typically be easily be exchanged for products and services.
+3. Things of this type can typically be easily exchanged for products and services or used to pay debts public and private.
 4. Interest rates are in terms of [.Annual Percentage Yield](APY) and indicate excess money given to you.

-By historically we’re talking in terms of a decade or more.
+When we say historically we’re talking in terms of a decade or more for the thing under consideration.
 I tend to look at things in terms of 10, 20, 30, and 40 years.

-It’s possible that something can move between types.
-Moving between types is often a slow process.
-Because it’s often a slow process is why we look at historical data in terms of decades; often giving more weight the recent period.

-The most universal falling into this type is cash.
+As of this writing, the most ubiquitous thing falling into this type is cash.

 It’s important to note that cash isn’t the only thing with these characteristics.
 Short-term treasury bills in the [.United States](US) would also fit this type.
 A regular savings account at a financial institution.
 A share certificate or certificate of deposit.